meetjn/chat_app_assignment/README.md

 2/ Implemented a server using Node and ExpressJs

-3/ Integrated a postgreSQL database and used prisma as a orm, defined structured db schema
+3/ Integrated a PostgreSQL database and used Prisma as an orm, defined structured db schema

+4/ Implemented a websocket server.

 ## To be done

-store password encrypted using a bycrpt library.
+1/Store password encrypted using a Bcrypt library.

-1/ Implementing a websocket server.

-2/ Allowing users to send and recieve messagess in real time with in their private chat room
+2/ Allowing users to send and receive messages in real-time within their private chat room

 3/ Store chat messages in a database.

 ## Getting Started

-Clone the reopsitory, and then
+Clone the repository, and then

 First, run the development server: